Meet Liz Hall

 In a classroom setting with people of different strengths and weaknesses I believe it is best to do postures that will enhance each person’s life no matter their flexibility and/or strength.
 My biggest priority is getting rid of what I call the “Gorilla Posture.”
 In our life we do many things that make us slouch forward.
 We sit at the computer with our shoulders hunched up to our ears as we type unaware of our posture; we prepare food or wash dishes rounding forward; and we may even sleep in inappropriate postures.
 Many activities of our daily life put us in this “Gorilla Posture” unconsciously supporting these imbalances.

 So, in my classes we will do postures that help us to counter the “Gorilla Posture.”
 I stress strengthening the core and the upper back while bringing flexibility to the upper chest.
 In the gentle class we do simple postures such as Triangle, Warrior 2, Cobra, Child.
 I balance the postures that require stamina with postures that create relaxation and flexibility.
 So a gentle class will have many child postures throughout the class.
-A moderate class will have less child postures and more postures and movements that require strength and stamina balanced with postures that require a bit more flexibility like full pigeon and lunges.
+A moderate class will have less child postures and more postures and movements that require strength and stamina balanced with postures that require a bit more flexibility like lunges.